 Price-to-Book Ratio Calculator

-Calculate the price-to-book (P/B) ratio to compare a stock's market price against its accounting book value per share.
-Used by value investors to identify potentially undervalued or overvalued stocks.
+Calculate the price-to-book (P/B) ratio comparing a stock's market price against its book value per share.
+Used by value investors to identify potentially undervalued stocks trading below their accounting net asset value.

 About this calculator